tordevries/debuggr/README.md

 Debuggr will show an error if these settings are unchanged from their defaults.

-Additional configuration options are described below.
+Additional configuration options are described further below.
+Note that Debuggr requires that your web server runs a recent version of PHP, and remote URL access additionally requires the cURL libraries, which are commonly available on PHP-enabled servers.

 Once installed and configured, simply access debuggr.php at the URL to which you installed it.